 Shakespeare in American Communities is a theater program of the National Endowment for the Arts in partnership with Arts Midwest.
 Through grants to theater companies that produce Shakespeare’s works, this program supports high-quality productions and educational activities in middle schools, high schools, and juvenile justice facilities throughout the United States.

-ExhibitsUSA and NEH on the Road are programs from M-AAA that provide traveling exhibitions at a fraction of the actual cost.
+ExhibitsUSA is a program from M-AAA that provide traveling exhibitions at a fraction of the actual cost.
 We provide everything from installation instructions to educational materials for the show as it hangs in your space.

 USArtists International supports performances by US dance, music, and theater solo artists and ensembles invited to perform at important cultural festivals and performing arts marketplaces anywhere in the world outside the United States and its territories.
 This grant program has recently expanded to accept applications for virtual performances (live-streamed or pre-recorded) at eligible international festivals.
 USArtists International grantees reflect the vibrant diversity of U.S. artists and creative expression in the performing arts.
 Learn more.

 - Call for Entry/CaFÉ is the leading online call for entry application and adjudication management service

 - Creative Vitality Suite is the industry standard data solution for measuring the for-profit and nonprofit arts, culture, and creative sectors

 - GO Smart is an online grants management system that was designed for arts administrators by arts administrators

 - Public Art Archive is a free online and mobile database of completed public artworks